history | reviews | players | samples | ordering |

 We now offer a DEEP option, with a three position

-mini toggle switch.
-The DEEP setting not only
+the depth knob.
+The DEEP setting (longer delay time) not only

 makes the chorus thicker at all settings, but moves the frequency